Iemane291/pythonOS/README.md

 This is a boolean value.

-This will make pythonOS not use the computer information like current working directory and also prevents pythonOS from opening new webbrowser tabs.
+This will make pythonOS not show the computer information like current working directory and also prevents pythonOS from opening new webbrowser tabs.

 ### git-installed